reubenmc/jtcohen6.github.io/about/faq.md

 Contrary to expectations, I'm quite employable, in some ways I can control and in [others I can only acknowledge](http://www.nber.org/digest/sep03/w9873.html).
 I developed a lot of event-planning, communications, and organization-development skills through my college extracurriculars, on par with experiences at many entry- or mid-level positions.
 I spent June and July of 2016 as an intern in the Aladdin Client Services division of BlackRock, after winning a prize for [use of an Aladdin API at the PennApps XIII](https://devpost.com/software/emerging-markets-in-the-news-2006-2016) hackathon the previous January.

 At this point, I would like to be involved in an industry I find meaningful or with an organization whose mission I admire.
-Right now, that looks like the arts, local government, journalism, and the non-profit sector.
+For now, that looks like the [third sector](https://en.wikipedia.org/wiki/Third_sector) or the [fourth estate](https://en.wikipedia.org/wiki/Fourth_Estate).

 **Tell me about some of your other interests.**
 I love theatre, enough to love it even when I hate it.
 I spent four years on the board of iNtuitons, an "experimental" student theatre group at Penn.
 This past spring, I directed [*The Merchant of Venice*](/projects/merchant-overview.pdf) for Front Row, Penn's "socially relevant" theatre group.

-I also found my way into government as Chair of the Student Activities Council and confusingly exclusive clubs (Philomathean Society, Sphinx Senior Society) where, honestly, what I signed up for and what I got out of it were very different things.
+I also found my way into (student/organizational/financial) governance as Chair of the Student Activities Council and some oddly exclusive clubs (Philomathean Society, Sphinx Senior Society) where, honestly, what I signed up for and what I got out were somewhat different things.

 I try to read a lot, with an aspiration toward longer-form journalism, and I'll read anything with Nathan Heller, Jia Tolentino, Adam Gopnik, Ta-Nehisi Coates, Maggie Haberman, or David Farenthold in the byline (in no particular order).
-Most recently, I've been reading a number of UX/UI blogs and coming to realize that (for all my qualms about [freelancing](http://www.newyorker.com/magazine/2017/05/15/is-the-gig-economy-working), [the tech industry](https://www.theatlantic.com/magazine/archive/2017/04/why-is-silicon-valley-so-awful-to-women/517788/), [pop psychology](https://uxdesign.cc/ux-psychology-go-hand-in-hand-how-gestalt-theory-appears-in-ux-design-18b727343da8)) it's a practice I find interesting.
-I believe in the value of things like user research, font choices, and front-end web development, but these are skills I have only informally and I shrink at using the word "designer"—even when it's theatrical lighting.
+Rather separately, I've been reading some UX/UI blogs and coming to realize that (for all my qualms about [freelancing](http://www.newyorker.com/magazine/2017/05/15/is-the-gig-economy-working), [the tech industry](https://www.theatlantic.com/magazine/archive/2017/04/why-is-silicon-valley-so-awful-to-women/517788/), [pop psychology](https://uxdesign.cc/ux-psychology-go-hand-in-hand-how-gestalt-theory-appears-in-ux-design-18b727343da8)) it's a practice I find interesting.
+I identify with many aspects of ["design thinking"](https://medium.com/@cwodtke/how-i-stopped-worrying-and-learned-to-love-design-thinking-f1142bab60e8) and I believe in the value of things like user research, font choices, and front-end web development, but these are skills I have only informally and I shrink at using the word "designer", whether for websites or theatrical lighting.

 **What are you doing right now?**
 At this very moment, I'm writing an FAQ section on my personal website because.
-If that's not the kind of answer you're looking for, I recommend going [here](/about/current).
+If that's not the kind of answer you're looking for, I recommend looking [here](/about/current).

 **Where do you see yourself in five years?**
 I wish I could give an answer that dignifies the seriousness of the question.
 As it is, I don't pretend to know what my life looks like five months from now, let alone five years.
-I've only ever had permanent residence on the East Coast of the United States, but all conditions are subject to change without advance notice or approval.
+I've only ever had permanent residence on the East Coast of the United States, but I'm an at-will employee of life and all conditions are subject to change without advance notice or approval.

+&nbsp;

 ---

+&nbsp;

+<small> **Did you make this website? (_or:_ Where's the Wordpress/Squarespace logo?**)
-###### Fine print: Website (such as it is) proudly powered by [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
-Fonts are [Catamaran](https://fonts.google.com/specimen/Catamaran) by Pria Ravichandran, [Mate SC](https://fonts.google.com/specimen/Mate+SC) by Eduardo Tunni (small caps), [Lora](https://fonts.google.com/specimen/Lora) by Cyreal (titles), and [Cardo](https://fonts.google.com/specimen/Cardo") by David Perry (Greek extended).
-Smart underlining based on work of James Musgrave ([GitHub](https://gist.github.com/jamesmusgrave/d23b9d2f42ffdddd40c5)), Adam Schwartz ([Eager](https://eager.io/blog/smarter-link-underlines/)), and Marcin Wichary ([Medium](https://medium.design/crafting-link-underlines-on-medium-7c03a9274f9)).
+Yes.
+This site (such as it is) is powered by [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
+Fonts are [Inconsolata](https://fonts.google.com/specimen/Inconsolata) by Raph Levien, [Merriweather](https://fonts.google.com/specimen/Mate+SC) by Sorkin Type (titles), and [Alegreya Sans SC](https://fonts.google.com/specimen/Alegreya+Sans+SC) by Juan Pablo de Peral (small caps, instead of italics, because I read about it [somewhere](http://practicaltypography.com/small-caps.html)).
+Smart underlining is my own work, with inspiration and guidance from James Musgrave ([GitHub](https://gist.github.com/jamesmusgrave/d23b9d2f42ffdddd40c5)), Adam Schwartz ([Eager](https://eager.io/blog/smarter-link-underlines/)), and Marcin Wichary ([Medium](https://medium.design/crafting-link-underlines-on-medium-7c03a9274f9)).

 <div align="right" class="footer-license">
   <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">